libreswitch/ops/tests/rest/rest_test.md

 - Deleting a nonexistent user anything other than a `400 BAD REQUEST` HTTP response is displayed.

-- Deleting a user who is not part of the ovsdb_users group, the following error message or anything other than a `400 BAD REQUEST` HTTP response is displayed:
+- Deleting an user who is not part of the ovsdb_users group, the following error message or anything other than a `400 BAD REQUEST` HTTP response is displayed:

  A `204 NO CONTENT` HTTP response.